Faculty of Arts

 Joint Honours students must complete at least 24 ch in upper-level courses from each Department.
 Departments may require up to 30 upper-level ch.

 - In most subjects, Honours may be taken singly or jointly with Honours in another subject.
-These subjects are: Anthropology, Archaeology, Biology, Chemistry, Classical Studies, Classics, Earth Sciences, Economics, English, French, History, Mathematics, Media Arts & Cultures, Philosophy, Physics, Political Science, Psychology, Sociology, Statistics, World Literature and Culture Studies.
+These subjects are: Anthropology, Biology, Chemistry, Classical Studies, Classics, Earth Sciences, Economics, English, French, History, Mathematics, Media Arts & Cultures, Philosophy, Physics, Political Science, Psychology, Sociology, Statistics, World Literature and Culture Studies.
 Honours in International Development Studies, Law in Society, and Gender and Women's Studies must be taken jointly with Honours in one of the above disciplines.

 - Students seeking admission to a Single Honours or Joint Honours program are strongly encouraged to apply before beginning the final 60 ch, and preferably during the Winter term of the second year, by meeting with the academic advisor(s) in the relevant Department(s).
 For a Joint Honours program, a single admission will be made by the Departments (or, if applicable, the Department and the Interdisciplinary Program) acting in collaboration.
 Only under exceptional circumstances will Fourth-Year students be permitted to enter an Honours program.

 The basic requirement for admission to Honours is that the student shall have demonstrated a high level of ability in previous work in the subject(s) in which Honours is proposed.
 Departments may refuse to admit to Honours any student whose CGPA is below 2.5 at the completion of 60 ch.